Rodrj1/cityofhithair/README.md

 # CITY OF HITHAIR

-Simple turn-based minigame which serves as practice.
+Simple turn-based minigame.
 For the sake of testing, defeat of the player has been removed; instead, the game will follow as if the player had won any confrontation that he loses.

 ## Game in Netlify